Crissy Moran: Post-adult career

 Though Moran left the pornography industry in 2006, pornographic photos and videos taken during her time working in the adult entertainment industry continue to remain online.
 Although efforts to date have been unsuccessful, Moran continues to attempt to have her photos legally removed from these web sites established by past boyfriends and business partners.
 Moran stated that she "maintained contact with many of the people that promoted my website.
 There was a forum they'd use to promote the site where they would post comments and I would [tell them to] take my website down.
 Eventually they just blocked me."

 In 2012, Moran appeared in the documentary After Porn Ends, which examined the lives of former pornographic actors.

 In 2013, Moran worked for Treasures, a 501(c)3 nonprofit founded in 2003 by a former dancer to help women heal from what she calls "sexual brokenness."
 As of 2020, Moran is represented by her friend, and bridesmaid, Emily Hibard.
 The two met in Los Angeles while volunteering at Treasures.
 Moran is a presenter at the National Center on Sexual Exploitation's Annual Summit.

 Mainstream film career

-Prior to her retirement from the porn industry, Moran had a role in Nick Palumbo's theatrically released NC-17 horror film Murder-Set-Pieces (2004).
+Prior to her retirement from the porn industry, Moran had a role as "Tree Girl #1" in Nick Palumbo's theatrically released NC-17 horror film Murder-Set-Pieces (2004).

 In 2008, Moran appeared in the short dramatic film Oversold, which was a modern adaptation based on the Biblical story of Hosea and Gomer, in which she plays the leading role.
 Director Paul Morrell had approached Moran, originally wishing her to be a consultant for the adult business side of the story, but after discussing the project with her, he realized she would be perfect in the lead role.

 In 2011, Moran had a minor role in another Paul Morell project, the indie horror film Filth to Ashes, Flesh to Dust.